-The Chase Sapphire Preferred card was already one of the best out there.
-But with this highest ever offer, you can unlock even more travel.
+The Chase Sapphire Preferred card has long been one of the best cards out there.
+But with this highest ever offer of 60,000 points, you can unlock even more travel.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.